+The vulnerability specified in ISO/IEC TR 24772-1:2019 clause 6.56 applies to Fortran.

 A Fortran processor is unconstrained unless the program uses only those forms and relations specified by the Fortran standard, and gives them the meaning described therein.

 The behaviour of non-standard code can change between processors.